Get insider access

 Build Quality

-Good build quality.
+The build quality is good.
 It feels slightly cheaper than the ASUS TUF VG32VQ, but is still solid and sturdy without any noticeable issues.

 Design